thebuttonclan/cas-shipit/README.md

 Merging into the deploy branch will trigger remaking the docker image, saving it in ecr with a new tag (using the git commit hash), and redeploy it via helm into the eks cluster.

+The first time running the app, run `bundle exec rake db:create` and `bundle exec rake db:migrate` on the application pod to initialize the db.